jakob-r/mbo_asd/response_to_the_reviewers.md

 p.
 3 ff.: This may be implicitly clear but it should also be said explicitly that in the motivating example and throughout the remainder of the paper a normality assumption is made for all outcome data.

-> There is no normality assumption for the single outcome data but for the test statistics Z_i,j a multivariate normal distribution is assumed which will hold approximately if the sample size is sufficiently large.
+> There is no normality assumption for the individual outcome data but for the test statistics Z_i,j a multivariate normal distribution is assumed which will hold approximately if the sample size is sufficiently large.
 > We clarified that the test statistics are multivariate normal distributed at least approximately at the very end of chapter 3.

 p.
 9: How were the values for the resolution of Grid and Grid Small (k=25 and k=7) selected?